Skip to content

 • Lamborghini E-Gear transmission models

-• Maserati F1 / Cambiocorsa systems
+• Maserati Cambiocorsa / F1-style systems

-If your vehicle uses an electro-hydraulic automated manual transmission, actuator rebuilding is often
+If your vehicle uses an electro-hydraulic automated manual transmission, actuator rebuilding is often a critical service

 Why Actuator Rebuilding Is Often Better Than Replacement